willr42/coder-terminal/README.md

 # How to use this program

 ## System Requirements

 The project has been tested on MacOS and Ubuntu machines, and should work fine on Windows as well.
 The project requires Python 3.
 You may encounter bugs if using a Python version earlier than Python 3.10.

 ## Installation

-The project comes bundled with two scripts to help make installation easier. `./setup.sh` should be run from the root directory.
-It will check your python version, activate the virtual environment and run the program for the first time.
-After you've run installation once, `./greatreads.sh` can be used to launch the application.
+The project comes bundled with two scripts to help make installation easier. **These scripts should be able to be run from anywhere in the file system.** However, if you encounter errors, please report them on GitHub and try running them from the root folder of the project.

+- `./setup.sh` confirms your Python version, creates a virtual environment, installs dependencies and runs the program for the first time.
+- `./greatreads.sh` can be used to launch the application after you've run the setup script once.

 ## Usage

 The whole program runs in a menu-driven way and does not take command-line arguments.
 Input letters to navigate the various menus.
 It should gracefully handle exiting.

 ## Third-Party Dependencies

 - `black` for code linting 💅
 - `orjson` for a faster serialization/deserialization than in the standard library 🚅
 - `platformdirs` to locate a cross-platform place to store the library file 🌐